Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 (Answer not revealed yet)

 1. Riffle.
 24 x2 = 48.
-Standard issue Aduz AD-U5, common in any enforcing aliances here in Dasandim.
+Standard issue Aduz AD-U5, common in any enforcing aliances here in Dasandim. lol, *Adus*, *Take shower* in Bahasa Jawa!
+XD XDXDXD 🤣🤣🤣🤣🤣🤣
 2. Holy Bible Software.
 35 x2 = 70.
 Free to download Bible software, Note that if the soldier has other religion, the military will offer other Bible according to their religion as best as possible.
 3. Safety Underwear.
 25 x2 = 50.
 Standard issue Safety Underwear set, issued to all officials here in Dasandim.
 4. F-311N3 / Cat.
 20 x2 = 40.
 Standard issue pet cat, Optional packages for any alliances and pretty much civilians.